How Do I Get the Bible App?

 Is there a Jewish equivalent of the Bible app?

-Can I trust the accuracy of Bible apps?
+Can I use the Bible app offline?

 0 Community answers